Container of Life

 Portal of Life

 For students of Pythagoras (Greek philosopher c.
 570-490BCE) a vesica piscis meant “measure of a fish”.
 This was seen as the intersection of the watery world of earth with the divine world of sky.
-They saw math as a path to spiritual liberation, where life was understood through mathematical principles.
+Pythagoras saw math as a path to spiritual liberation, where life was understood through mathematical principles.
+The “one” is the unifying creator of many and sum of all.

 The almond shape of a vesica piscis is known as a mandorla in Italian.
 It’s also symbolic of the human eye, which is seen as a mirror into the soul.